Tag: books

 On Paper Trails and Typewriting Females

-I just finished reading Cameron Blevins’ new book Paper Trails: The US Post and the Making of the American West, which I learned a lot from (see my full notes and quotes from the book below).
+I just finished reading Cameron Blevins’ new book Paper Trails: The US Post and the Making of the American West, which I learned a lot from (see my full book notes).
 One thing that popped out to me was the role of women in the Post Office’s workforce.
-Women made…
+Women made up two-thirds of all Post…

 -